Chestnut45/cityscape/README.md

 Each building is generated story by story, face by face.
 Texture offsets into the building texture atlas are procedurally generated for each face based on constructor arguments and rng.
 (If you are creating a "Door" face, it generates texture coordinates that correspond to the "Door" section of the texture, for the given building variant)

+The buildings are drawn using double buffering to build up a draw buffer section containing all currently loaded buildings' vertices and indices once per frame.

 ## Other Considerations:

 ### Infinite Mode: